open-telemetry/opentelemetry-ruby/instrumentation/faraday/README.md

 end
 ```

+An example of how to interface with Faraday can be found within the example/faraday.rb directory.

 ## How can I get involved?

 The `opentelemetry-instrumentation-faraday` gem source is [on github][repo-github], along with related gems including `opentelemetry-api` and `opentelemetry-sdk`.